 For example, you could invest in a Learning Management System (LMS) to publish courses and resources for staff so they can access it systemically whenever they want to dedicate time to career development.

-Tip: Urge managers to send you individual plans for each employee’s development.
+💡 Tip: Urge managers to send individual development plans for each employee.

 Create a mutually respectful environment so employees can collaborate freely.
-Encourage staff to voice their ideas, opinions, and worries by conducting surveys, focus groups, or face-to-face meetings.
+Encourage staff to voice their ideas, opinions, and worries by conducting employee engagement surveys, focus groups, or face-to-face meetings.

 You could also conduct team-building activities or social events to deepen relationships or start programs recognizing individual milestones to encourage employees.

 Understand what work-life balance means to different types of employees.
-It might be working from home for someone, working irregular hours for someone else, or working on alternate days off for another employee.
+It might be working from home for someone, working irregular hours for someone else, or a 4-day work week for another employee.
 Trust staff members to manage their own time and workload to rank higher in job satisfaction.

 This is not as simple as allowing employees to work from home for one or two days a week.
 You also have to ensure that they have the necessary tools and technology to get their work done remotely.